pranita28Dane/CRUD-Django/README.md

-# Project Title = Todo List In Python With Django Framework
+# Project Title = Todo List In Python With Django.

 ## Project Description :